Arham1243/chitchat-backend/README.md

 ---

-### Prerequisites
+### Dependencies

-Ensure the following tools are installed on your system:
+Ensure the following Dependencies are installed on your system:

 - **[PHP]** (v8.2+)
 - **[Node.js]** (v20.16+)